Tag Archives: statistics

 • Specimens may not give reliable measurements.

-• Wingspan, between the tips of the outstretched wings with feathers, measured with the bird lying flat on its back.
-(Baldwin et al. 1931, Fig. 98)
+• Wingspan, between the tips of the outstretched wings with feathers, measured with the bird lying flat on its back (Fig. 98 © Baldwin et al. 1931 as licensed by Creative Commons).

 • Attempts to measure while the bird is standing or perched are less reliable and consistent.